-If a student is unable to meet all the requirements of a course by the end of the semester because of circumstances beyond his or her control, the grade of Incomplete (I) may be awarded by an instructor.
-An incomplete grade requires written understanding between the instructor and student acknowledging when the course will be completed.
-This discussion and written understanding for completion must occur before the last week of the semester.
+If a student is unable to meet all the requirements of a course by the end of the semester because of circumstances beyond his or her control, a temporary grade of Incomplete (I) may be awarded by an instructor, at the instructor's discretion.
+An incomplete grade requires written understanding between the instructor and student acknowledging when the course will be completed, in the form of the completed Incomplete Contract.
+To be awarded an Incomplete grade, the Incomplete Contract must be signed by the student, instructor, and Program Director and submitted to the Registrar's office by the last day of the semester.